 While doing family tree research, I came across the story of the Dean family, who were pioneers in Nova Scotia in 1795.
 From their lives I have written four novels: Book 1: The Serpentine Garden Path (the Deans’ unconventional courtship in England), Book 2: The Gardener’s Wife (The Deans’ life at Ellon Castle in Scotland), Book 3: Letters from the Gardener (the Deans’ life in Ireland), and Book 4: A Garden in the Wilderness (the Deans’ first year as pioneers in Nova Scotia).
 This last book is now available from the publisher Borealis Press in Ottawa (free shipping in Canada) at borealispress.com

 Book 1: The Serpentine Garden Path, The Gardener’s Wife and Letters from the Gardener are available at http://www.smashwords.com and a hard copy of The Serpentine Garden Path and The Gardener’s Wife can be ordered from http://www.amazon.com

-I am currently writing a novel based on the life of a different ancestor, Michael Eisan, a United Empire Loyalist who settled in Ship Harbour, Nova Scotia after the American Revolution.
-Its working title is The Missing Pieces of his Silence.
+I am currently writing a novel based on the life of a different ancestor, Michael Eisan, a Loyalist who settled in Ship Harbour, Nova Scotia after the American Revolution.
+Its working title is The Loyalist.
 You can read more about the research behind all these books in my blogs.
 It will be e-published on March 1, 2017, but you can pre-order a copy from your favourite retailer now.

 I am a member of the executive of Victoria Writers’ Society, where I am in charge of the organization of critique groups.
 Critique groups are a great way to get feedback on your book without paying a fortune for an editor.